 The key to long-term profitability with sports betting is to treat any bet you make as an investment you’d make on the stock market.
-While betting is about having fun and making sport that little bit more exciting, if you can actually turn a profit with your punts then so much the better!
+While betting is about having fun and making sports that little bit more exciting if you can actually turn a profit with your punts then so much the better!

 By taking an investment approach to your sports betting, you’ll need to build a portfolio of strategies to compound your profits over time.
 The best way to transform any betting portfolio is to include selections from professional tipsters that can generate a steady stream of profit week after week.

 But how do you build a tipster portfolio from scratch?
 With so many ‘professional’ tipsters purporting to be making vast sums of money, how do you know which ones to trust?

 Let’s take a look at some of the key elements involved in developing and refining a profitable portfolio of sports tipsters.

 It takes time, but it’s vital that you set aside resources to review the past results of any professional tipster that catches your eye.
 The ease of online marketing makes it easy for illegitimate tipsters to make outlandish claims for attention, but in truth, the vast majority of these fail to deliver consistent profits month after month.

 Our top tip here is never to part with any cash to a professional tipster without asking for a comprehensive database or spreadsheet of their previous results.
 Any tipster worth their salt will be more than happy to share this with you; in fact, any genuinely profitable tipster will be proud to share it!

 At Betting Gods, our community of professional tipsters must first pass a rigorous 16-week qualification process before being accepted into the network.
 This ensures their results are not simply down to sheer luck and they are capable of beating the variance of sports betting results.

 When it comes to results, you need to consider not just the overall profit, but also the monthly breakdown, longest winning and losing runs, strike rate and return on investment.